Increasing numbers and logistics challenges

 According to a 2020 report from the World Economic Forum, the number of delivery vehicles in the top 100 cities worldwide will increase by 36% by 2030.
 Subsequently, emissions from delivery traffic will increase by 32%, and congestion will rise by 21%.

 How logistics are managed can make a huge difference.
 For example, working with a service that collates parcels from all delivery companies and delivering them all in one go via electric vehicle can help to reduce both congestions and emissions.
-Taking this approach also means buildings only have one courier coming in and out each day rather than five or more, which increases building safety and resident convenience.
+Taking this approach also means buildings only have one courier coming in and out each day rather than five or more, which increases building safety and resident convenience and therefore realising sustainable logistics.
+Read more about this in our blog about consolidation.

-The wider impact of deliveries on living experience
+The wider impact of parcel deliveries on living experience

 Other elements of liveability can also be significantly improved by changing the logistics flow of a development.
 The growing number of parcel deliveries in the UK means that receptionists, concierge services and facilities managers in both commercial and residential developments spend time every day receiving parcels.
 Carelessness and a lack of accountability also results in building damage.
 Reducing the volume of deliveries each day can free up their time to focus on other elements of their job such as building maintenance and improvement, and reduce building damage, which can have a significant impact on resident satisfaction and be costly to fix.